Challenge Airlines

-Challenge Airlines IL, formerly CAL Cargo Airlines Ltd. (ק.א.ל. קווי אוויר למטען), is a cargo airline with its corporate headquarters in Shoham, Israel.
+Challenge Airlines, formerly CAL Cargo Airlines Ltd. (ק.א.ל. קווי אוויר למטען), is a cargo airline with its corporate headquarters in Shoham, Israel.

 History

 CAL was established in June 1976, starting charter operations in November of that year.
 Originally, the airline leased aircraft from El Al as required; however, on 1 December 1999, it began operating scheduled services using its own aircraft following receipt of Israeli government licences.

 In 1997, CAL purchased the Liège Airport Cargo Handling Services (LACHS) cargo terminal in Belgium.
 The facility, which is still fully owned and operated by CAL, caters to CAL's specialty in nonstandard cargo.
 In 2010, CAL was purchased privately by Offer Gilboa and expanded its flight operations to include daily flights to and from Tel Aviv's Ben Gurion Airport and New York's John F Kennedy International Airport.

+The new name Challenge Airlines was adopted in 2016.
 In 2017, the airline made news headlines for buying a Boeing 747 on Chinese e-commerce website Taobao.com for around US$23.3 million.